jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (g) either—
     (i) the total amount of the tax charged, the consideration, excluding tax, and the consideration, inclusive of tax for the supply; or
     (ii) where the amount of tax charged is the tax fraction of the consideration, the consideration for the supply and a statement that it includes a charge in respect of the tax.
-(4) Notwithstanding anything in subsection (3), where the consideration in money for a supply does not exceed $1,000 (or such greater amount as the Governor-General may, from time to time, by Order in Council declare), a tax invoice shall contain the particulars specified in that subsection or the following particulars:
+(4) Notwithstanding anything in subsection (3), where the consideration in money for a supply does not exceed $1,000 (or such greater amount as the Governor-General may, from time to time, by Order in Council declare (see subsection (11))), a tax invoice shall contain the particulars specified in that subsection or the following particulars:
   (a) the words tax invoice in a prominent place:
   (b) the name and registration number of the supplier:
   (c) the date upon which the tax invoice is issued: